 The Aiea Loop trail meanders past tall trees and fallen logs with peeks of the Waianae mountains, Pearl Harbor, and Halawa Valley.
 At 4.8 miles it’s a bit on the long side for a family hike.
 Still, it’s worth considering.
 It lacks crazy drops offs, steep ascents, bouldering, it’s well-marked, mostly shaded, and, really, who doesn’t love a loop hike?

 Over the winter months, the Aiea Loop trail gets muddy and you have to slog through parts, but overall it’s a mellow, family-friendly hike.
-There are some native plants along the trail along with the rare native Hawaiian bird.
+There are some native plants along the trail along with the rare native Hawaiian bird sighting.
+Keep an eye out for the remnants of a B-24 bomber that crashed here in 1944 — it appears about halfway through the loop.
 If you’re feeling spunky, you can detour to the Aiea Ridge trail which is not kid-friendly but has more native flora and fauna and even better views.

 Is it Really a Kid-Friendly Hike?